-S. Elizabeth A. Hill ’64, C.S.J., J.D., presided over major expansion at SJC Brooklyn and SJC Long Island, including construction of the new Hill Center athletic facility in Brooklyn and the Business Technology Center in Patchogue.
+S. Elizabeth A. Hill ’64, C.S.J., J.D., presided over major expansion at our Brooklyn and Long Island campuses, including construction of the new Hill Center athletic facility in Brooklyn and the Business Technology Center in Patchogue.

-The College’s longest serving president, S. George Aquin O’Connor, C.S.J., Ph.D., spearheaded a dramatic curriculum overhaul and the establishment of SJC Long Island.
+The College’s longest serving president, S. George Aquin O’Connor, C.S.J., Ph.D., spearheaded a dramatic curriculum overhaul and the establishment of the Long Island Campus.

 The College’s first female president, S. Vincent Thérèse Tuohy, ’39, C.S.J., Ph.D., launched the College’s first capital campaign, resulting in the construction of McEntegart Hall in 1965 and the Dillon Child Study Center in 1968.

-Monsignor William T. Dillon, J.D., LL.D., co-founded the Delta Epsilon Sigma national honor society and started the preschool at SJC Brooklyn, now called the Dillon Child Study Center.
+Monsignor William T. Dillon, J.D., LL.D., co-founded the Delta Epsilon Sigma national honor society and started the preschool at our Brooklyn Campus, now called the Dillon Child Study Center.

 Beloved by his students, Archbishop Thomas E. Molloy, Ph.D., S.T.D., was the College’s first philosophy professor.
 He was heralded as president for his undying dedication to the students.

-Bishop Charles E. McDonnell, D.D., announced the opening of St. Joseph's College for Women and became the College’s first president.
+Bishop Charles E. McDonnell, D.D., announced the opening of St. Joseph's University for Women and became the College’s first president.